solardatov/solardatov.github.io/_posts/2016-07-22-injecting-cipher-sqlite.markdown

 int sqlite3_rekey_v2(sqlite3 *db, const char *zDbName, const void *pKey, int nKey);
 {% endhighlight %}

 `sqlite3_activate_see` is for activating original SEE, so we need to implement this function with empty body, just to avoid linkage error.
-To implement other function we need to write some code :)
+To implement other functions we need to write some code :)

-Re-keying is out-of-scope of this post, so I will show how to implement two tings
+Re-keying is out-of-scope of this post, so I will show how to implement two things
-* Pass key into SQLite
+- Pass key into SQLite
-* Encrypt and decrypt pages using this key
+- Encrypt and decrypt pages using this key

-So, the most important functions are sqlite3CodecAttach and sqlite3Codec, the first one injects your custom object which can store some encryption context (key, pagesize etc) into SQLite, the second one is callback, called every time when SQLite needs to read or write page.
+So, the most important functions are `sqlite3CodecAttach` and `sqlite3Codec`, the first one injects your custom object which can store some encryption context (key, pagesize etc) into SQLite, the second one is callback, called every time when SQLite needs to read or write page.
 So, we can inject our code to encrypt page before writing and decrypt after reading to make it transparent for the end user.

 Before starting we need to define our "codec".